 Mummy guilt is no joke

-When I asked a group of mum friends what triggers their mummy guilt, nobody said the same thing.
+When I asked a group of mum friends what triggers their mummy guilt, nobody’s answers were the same.

 To add insult to injury, the actions we take to deal with mummy guilt often compound our difficult feelings, because they’re usually at odds with the parents we want or imagined ourselves to be.